 FU MANCHU

-Identity/Class: Human, mutate
+Identity/Class: Human mutate magic user;

 Occupation: Would-be conqueror of the Earth, leader of several secret societies

-Leader/Manipulator of Hashishin, League of Good Americans, the Leopard Cult, Order of the Golden Dawn
+leader/Manipulator of Hashishin, League of Good Americans, the Leopard Cult;

-Undetermined affiliation with A.I.M.
+undetermined affiliation with A.I.M.

-Enemies: Rudolf Adlon, Maya Aileen Adair, Ardatha, Aziz, Sir Lionel Barton, Rima Barton, Black Lama, Black Panther, Blevins, Wilhelm Bucher, Lou Cabot, Cadre of Salvation, Luke Cage, Jeanie Cameron-Gordon, Dr. Morris Craig, Dark Angel (Mia Lessing), Sir Crichton Davey, Death-Dragon, Marcel Delibes, General Diesler, Abbot Patrick Donegal, Reverend J.D.
-Eltham, Lola Erskine, Fah Lo Suee, FBI, Fleurette, Sir Baldwin Frazer, Jules Furneaux, Chief-Inspector Gallaho, Robert Greville, Shan Greville, Graham Guthrie, Paul Erckmann "Blondie" Hale, Raymond Harkness, Captain Mark Purcell Hepburn, Iron Fist, Kāramančh, Sgt.
-Jack Kenealy, Bart Kerrigan, KGB, Emil Krus, Lafitte, Lyman Leeks, Li, Professor Chen Ling, Mara Ling, Sandra Ling, Demmy Marston, Tony McKay, Brian Merrick, Jr., MI-6, Miska, Pietro Monaghani, Professor Albert Morgenstahl, Oriental Expediters, Dr. Petrie, Dr. Orwin Prescott, General Quinto, Clive Reston, Pagele Roi, Inspector Ryman, Erich Schaffer, Shang-Chi, Sir Denis Nayland Smith, Sons of the Tiger (Abe Brown, Bob Diamond, Lin Sun), Spider-Man, Grand Duke Stanislaus, Alan Sterling, Han Sung, Tak, Tiger-Claw, Inspector John "Jack" Weymouth, James Brownlow Wilton, Leiko Wu, Maximillian Zaran
+Enemies: Rudolf Adlon, Maya Aileen Adair, Ardatha, Aziz, Baron Harkness, Sir Lionel Barton, Rima Barton, Black Lama, Black Panther (T'Challa), Blevins, Wilhelm Bucher, Lou Cabot, Cadre of Salvation, Luke Cage, Jeanie Cameron-Gordon, Constable Yuan, Dr. Morris Craig, Dark Angel (Mia Lessing), Sir Crichton Davey, Death-Dragon, Marcel Delibes, General Diesler, Abbot Patrick Donegal, Dormammu, Dragonlords, Reverend J.D.
+Eltham, Lola Erskine, Fah Lo Suee, FBI, Fin Fang Foom, Fleurette, Sir Baldwin Frazer, Jules Furneaux, Chief-Inspector Gallaho, Robert Greville, Shan Greville, Graham Guthrie, Paul Erckmann "Blondie" Hale, Hammerhead, Raymond Harkness, Captain Mark Purcell Hepburn, Iron Fist (Daniel Rand), Kâramanéh, Sgt.
+Jack Kenealy, Bart Kerrigan, Kingpin (Wilson Fisk), KGB, Emil Krus, Lafitte, Lyman Leeks, Li, Professor Chen Ling, Mara Ling, Sandra Ling, Maggia, Demmy Marston, Tony McKay, Brian Merrick, Jr., Mindless Ones, MI-6, Miska, Pietro Monaghani, Professor Albert Morgenstahl, Oriental Expediters, Dr. Petrie, Dr. Orwin Prescott, Prince of Orphans (John Aman), Qilin Riders (Jiang Li, Chieftain Xin, others), General Quinto, Clive Reston, Pagele Roi, Rulers of the Nether Realm, Inspector Ryman, Erich Schaffer, Secret Avengers (Ant-Man/Eric O'Grady, Beast/Henry McCoy, Black Widow/Natasha Romanoff, Sharon Carter, Moon Knight/Marc Spector, Steve Rogers, Valkyrie/Brunnhilde, War Machine/James Rhodes), Shang-Chi, Sir Denis Nayland Smith, Sons of the Tiger (Abe Brown, Bob Diamond, Lin Sun), Spider-Man (Peter Parker), Grand Duke Stanislaus, Alan Sterling, Han Sung, Tak, Tiger-Claw, Tiger's Claw, Inspector John "Jack" Weymouth, White Dragon, James Brownlow Wilton, Leiko Wu, Maximillian Zaran (?)

 Aliases: (personal use) The Ghost, Han, Marquis Chang Hu, Wang Yu-Seng